The goal and purpose:

-In addition to providing a specific day dedicated to sophomore move in, Saturday morning (11am-2pm) a brunch hosted by the Dean of Student’s office is offered for sophomore students only.
+Saturday morning a brunch hosted by the Dean of Student’s office is offered for sophomore students only.
 This brunch is an opportunity to meet and reconnect with fellow classmates.
-Stop by upper Marshall to grad some free breakfast and say hello to your friends from your first year.
+Stop by upper Marshall to toast to year two.

 Residence Life Programming & Support

-Last but not least, Residence Life student staff will be providing dozens of small group activities throughout the welcome weekend specific to unique interests and communities.
+Last but not least, Residence Life student staff will be providing opportunities to connect over the weekend.
+Check out last years activities for a taste of welcome HACK.
 Last year's events included walking to the Proctor Farmer’s market, a trip to Charlotte’s Blueberry Farm, beginning yoga, a free showing of Anchor Man 2.
 Res Life is excited to reintroduce you to campus and the Tacoma community.
-More information on this year's activities will be available at move in August 28th.

 Sophomore year is a special year, full of decisions to make and opportunities to engage with campus in the direction YOU want to engage.
 We hope you mark your calendars for this annual event, and get ready to take the plunge back into campus life in the Fall!